Maikeruy/PythonSelfStudy/README.md

 # PythonSelfStudy
-Most of these projects come from the Automate the Boring Stuff with Python Programming course on Udemy
+Most of these projects come from the 'Automate the Boring Stuff with Python Programming' course on Udemy